Copying an Existing Course to New Academic Term

 The following guide applies to the process of copying an ONLINE or HYBRID course for a given academic period; it is extensible to web-supported courses with substantial content in Blackboard Learn.
 The Academic Computing Unit supports faculty during this process; however, the key steps of copying must be carried out by the instructor in charge of the course as she or he is the only one who knows the curriculum details for determining that the course is alright.
 The following steps assure a flawless transition to the new term.

 1. Be sure that your department has listed the course(s) in the corresponding Class Schedule of The Bulldog Connection as mode of instruction ONLINE or HYBRID; it is the only clear indicator to the students that the entire content or part of it would be delivered online.

-2. We recommend using the master course model for your course copies.
+2. We recommend using the master or DEV course model for your course copies.
 The master course becomes the central location for any changes and improvements you make each semester to your course’s design and curriculum.
 Master shells are never removed from BSU Online whereas individual course shells are eventually rotated out of circulation and purged from the system.
-A master shell is designated by the DEV tag (e.g., FRSE101-DEV) -- if you do not have a master shell, please submit a ticket to the Help Desk email@example.com.
+A master shell is designated by the DEV tag (e.g., FRSE101-DEV) -- if you do not have a master shell, please submit a ticket to the Help Desk firstname.lastname@example.org.

 4. This step is bulleted because it is a sequence by itself:

 - Go to the Courses Tab and "Course List" to open the new course that will be properly identified with a CourseID, a section and a term.
 This will be your DESTINATION course.

 - Open it to find some standard content inserted by Academic Computing to prevent offering empty shells to students.
 We recommend deleting some of this content if you already have it in the SOURCE, this will avoid duplications.